usfsipsentinelnetwork/MIMP_Beta/README.md

 wget -O dnadist https://github.com/usfsipsentinelnetwork/MinIon_Sanger_Beta/raw/refs/heads/main/Final_scripts/dnadist
 ```

-You may run into issues loading, check the output and try the different versions.
+You may run into issues loading the modules below but this should work on ICER (MSU).
+If not, check the output and try the different versions.
 This order worked on 2/20/2025 on devel node dev-amd24.
 Then you should be able to load the following (note these depend on gcc version 12.3).
 Run the following code in this order to load the dependencies
 The first time you run this you should do this.
 ```
 module load AOCC/4.0.0-GCCcore-12.3.0     #First, you are going to need to update the C compiler (for mafft)